 Once you have successfully onboarded your new supplier, your organization must ensure the supplier is fully prepared to support the client.
 To do so, you must provide training and orientation sessions to ensure your new supplier has all of the information necessary to successfully support your client.
 You will need to conduct a high-level introduction between the supplier and the client by setting up introductory meetings between the supplier and procurement, HR, management, and other appropriate client resources.
 Once the supplier has started supporting your client, begin tracking the performance.

 Founded in 2003, Monument Consulting is built on a commitment to our clients and our shared values.
-Through our genuine passion for delivery, relentless pursuit of perfection, and bold decision making, we are creating a more agile contingent workforce so businesses can dream bigger and achieve more.
+Through our genuine passion for delivery, relentless pursuit of perfection, and bold decision making, we are creating a more agile contingent workforce so businesses can dream bigger, receive the benefits they need, and achieve more.
 Our expertise is proven, and we’ve worked with a suite of Fortune 500 companies to help implement innovation that lasts.
 Our agile model allows us to pick the best tool(s) based on the flows and features that will truly meet our client’s needs and bring them the best outcomes.

 If you’re looking for a partner who’s ready to help, contact us.